polirritmico/telescope-lazy-plugins.nvim/README.md

 - Open the selected repository local clone directory (`<C-g>r`).
 - Open a `live_grep` picker from the selected repository local clone directory path (`<C-g>l`).
-- Create your custom actions.
+- Create/Add your custom actions.

-The plugin check the current `LazyPluginSpec`, extract each plugin data, and generate the full filepath for each plugin, including the corresponding line number.
-This allows the correct config file to open at the appropriate cursor position.
+The plugin checks the current `LazySpec` passed into `lazy.nvim`, imports all the configuration fragments of each plugin, extracts the plugin data, and generates the full plugin configuration list.

 ## 📌 Requirements

 - Neovim >= v0.9.0
-- lazy.nvim >= v11.0.0
+- lazy.nvim >= v10.24.3

 ## 📦 Installation